-The AML Unit of COCOLIFE is under the Legal Department who reports directly to the Board of Directors thru the Corporate Governance Committee.
+The AMLA Compliance Team of COCOLIFE reports directly to the Board of Directors thru the Corporate Governance Committee.
 The AML Unit is responsible for overseeing, coordinating and managing the proper and efficient implementation of the COCOLIFE's MTPP following a risk based approach, which included the implementation of the KYC policies, record retention policies, system of timely capturing and reporting of covered transactions, investigation of suspicious alerts and reporting, if warranted, provide a customized AML training programs to employees and the conduct of independent AML compliance checking program by the Internal Audit and Risk Management and Compliance Departments.